Forsetinn/App_Installer/README.md

 This simple UI helps streamline setting up a new Windows machine by bundling your favorite applications into a single installer.

+### This is a personal project and will probably never fully release or be signed.
+Originally written in PowerShell but recently ported to C#